orangeduck/Cello-Website/pages/learn-garbage-collection.md

 should not be allocated in one thread, and only reachable from another.
-To store Cello objects in global/static locations or inside non-Cello structures the `new_root` function should be used, and the corresponding objects deleted manually with `del`.
+To store Cello objects in global/static locations or inside non-Cello structures the `new_root` function should be used, and the corresponding objects deleted manually with `del_root`.
 Due to these limitations it can be better to think of the Cello Garbage Collector as a kind of lazy [RAII](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization) which calls object destructors _some time_ after the object goes out of scope.